 - Topics don't have to be Favorite Topics, but they do to appear in the Focus Pane.
-To make a topic a favorite, right-click the topic's bubble in a message, or go to Postbox (OS X)/Tools (Windows) > Preferences/Options > Display > Topics and check the topic's Favorite bullet.
+To make a topic a favorite, right-click the topic's bubble in a message, or go to Postbox (macOS)/Tools (Windows) > Preferences/Options > Display > Topics and check the topic's Favorite bullet.

-- Favorite Topic's color can be set via a contextual menu item.
+- A Favorite Topic's color can be set via a contextual menu item.

 - To make a contact a favorite: